Juan Guerra (footballer, born 1987)

 Juan Francisco Guerra Piñero (born 16 February 1987) is a Venezuelan football coach and former player.
 He is currently an assistant coach for Major League Soccer club Houston Dynamo.

+Career

 Guerra was the first signing made by the Rowdies' new general manager/head coach combo of Farrukh Quraishi and Thomas Rongen.
 Upon signing, coach Rongen praised Guerra's ability to read the pitch, as well as his leadership skills.

 Guerra was named Oakland Roots SC's new head coach on 30 December 2021.

 Following his departure from Oakland, Guerra was officially announced as the new Phoenix Rising manager on 22 August 2022.
 In November of 2023 Juan Guerra won The USL Championship with Phoenix Rising, becoming the youngest coach to win a USL Championship.

 He left Phoenix on 8 January 2024 to take up a coaching position at an unnamed Major League Soccer side.

 On 16 January 2024 Houston Dynamo officially announced Guerra as member of head coach Ben Olsen's staff.